AlexWeinreb/osc_larva/README.md

 ```

 Notes:
+* i=60, cell_type="sperm" failed, was rerun manually (same parameters, unclear why it failed)
 * previously used pseudotimeDE at this step, along with filtering on curve shape as step 3.
 No longer useful: most/all genes appear DE with pseudotime, replace with simple GAM and curve shape filtering.
 Keeping state of repo at that point in branch `pseudotimede`.
 * used binomial fit in some versions
+* later used NB-GAM on raw counts: it seems prefereable to use Gaussian GAM on SCTransformed data (the difference is not obvious)
 * bootstraps on dtw in previous version: wasn't obviously a better predictor than the dtw distance itself